 Use the vertical direction keys to change the currently selected item.
 The selected item is highlighted by inverting the displayed characters.
-By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 22).
+By pressing the middle key "enter", the settings can by modified or the dialog box can be closed (see the selection shown in Fig. 23).

-The value "Wave period" shows the default waveform duration, it can be changed using the encoder (see Fig. 23).
+The value "Wave period" shows the default waveform duration, it can be changed using the encoder (see Fig. 24).
 The minimum value is 1 ms, the maximum 999 s.
 The value is used as device default for the waveform duration.
-You can set the waveform duration to "default" in the dialog box "Measurement" (see Fig. 15), the device will use the device default value set in this dialog.
+You can set the waveform duration to "default" in the dialog box "Measurement" (see Fig. 14), the device will use the device default value set in this dialog.

-Fig. 23.
+Fig. 24.
 Setting the waveform duration in the dialog box "System Preferences".

-The value "Trigger" shows the default trigger slope, it can be changed by a menu using the direction keys (see Fig. 24).
+The value "Trigger" shows the default trigger slope, it can be changed by a menu using the direction keys (see Fig. 25).
 You can select between rising and falling slopes.
 The value is used as device default for the trigger slope.
 You can set the trigger slope for a measurement to "default" in the dialog box "Measurement" (see Fig. 19), the device will use the device default value set in this dialog.
+If smart triggering is enabled, the value will be used instead of the measurement-specific setting (see section "Smart Triggering").

-Fig. 24.
+Fig. 25.
 Setting the trigger slope in the dialog box "System Preferences".